tvrzna/emptty/README.md

 - `make install-runit` to install runit service
 - `make install-openrc` to install openrc service
 - `make install-systemd` to install systemd service.
+- `make install-motd-gen` to create default motd-gen.sh in /etc/emptty/.
 ---
 - `make uninstall` to remove emptty from your system
 ---